MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-playbooks.md

 Defender for Cloud Apps alerts can be classified as:

-- True positive (TP): Confirmed malicious activity.
+- TP for confirmed malicious activity.
-- Benign true positive (B-TP): Suspicious but not malicious activity, such as a penetration test or other authorized suspicious action.
+- Benign true positive (B-TP) for suspicious but not malicious activity, such as a penetration test or other authorized suspicious action.
-- False positive (FP): Confirmed non-malicious activity.
+- FP for confirmed non-malicious activity.

 ## Alert grading playbooks